ZacharyJacobCollins/Resources/README.md

  * http://tympanus.net/codrops/

 #Deploying Laravel Apps
+ * Step 1 Clone repository.
+Step 2 Setup webserber to point at public dir.
+Step 3 make sure all extensions are installed on linux/windows are enabled.
+Step 4 run composer install Step 5 do a touch database/database.sqlite if using sqlite.
+Step 6 php artisan migrate.
+Step 7 give correct perms to the database stuff.  ex. sudo chmod 755 -R laravel_blog
+ * chmod -R o+w laravel_blog/storage
  * .dlls are only for windows(duh) uncommenting them does nothing for linux environments
+ * If anything goes wrong can do a composer dump -autoload
- * Make sure to give o+r priveleges * http://stackoverflow.com/questions/31543175/getting-a-500-internal-server-error-on-laravel-5-ubuntu-14-04
+ * Make sure to give o+r priveleges  http://stackoverflow.com/questions/31543175/getting-a-500-internal-server-error-on-laravel-5-ubuntu-14-04